alexisvafiadis/--Warning-Beginner-Level--Step-Test-Management-Software/README.md

 # Step Test Data Management Software
+> [!CAUTION]
-> **WARNING: This project is quite old and was created when I was still a beginner with C#, OOP, and the tools used in this application.
+> **This project is quite old and was created when I was still a beginner with C#, OOP, and the tools used in this application.
 It may not follow best practices and is a reflection of my early learning experience.**

 ## Introduction